 The research team took an immersive fieldwork approach, focusing on the social, aesthetic, and environmental ecologies of the sites; always asking how things could be better and what we can do to address our findings.
-The research strategies included Surveys + Interviews, Shadowing + Guided Walks (with staff from the hospital maintenance and arts programs), Site Observations and Notes, and Environmental Measurements.
+The research strategies included Surveys + Interviews, Shadowing + Guided Walks (with staff from the hospital maintenance and arts programs), Site Observations + Notes, and Environmental Measurements.
 The team made multiple visits to the gardens over approximately six months.
-The approach to fieldwork was both descriptive and prescriptive - the team tried to find ways to bring the gardens together through the research.
+The approach to fieldwork was both descriptive and prescriptive.